By Kirsty Welsh

 12. Expect a temperature check

-Sunder Reddy, Rider & Interim CEO at Soul Cycle, who will only reopen 13 studios compared to 99 pre-pandemic to ensure exceptional standards of safety, says: “Studios will be performing mandatory non-contact temperature checks on arrival.
-If your temperature is above 38C or higher you will not be permitted to ride.”
+Last summer, Sunder Reddy, Rider & Interim CEO at Soul Cycle, told us: “Studios will be performing mandatory non-contact temperature checks on arrival.
+If your temperature is above 38°C or higher you will not be permitted to ride.”

 13. Keep your distance